waltermity/llm-d-inference-scheduler/docs/architecture.md

 See list of parameters at [llm-d-kv-cache-manager/docs/configuration.md](https://github.com/llm-d/llm-d-kv-cache-manager/blob/fa85b60207ba0a09daf23071e10ccb62d7977b40/docs/configuration.md).

 Note that in most cases you will only need to set:
-- Hugging Face token for the `tokenizersPoolConfig` or the `tokenizersCacheDir` to a mounted directory containing the tokenizers.
+- HuggingFace token for the `tokenizersPoolConfig` or the `tokenizersCacheDir` to a mounted directory containing the tokenizers.
   - For the HuggingFace token, the inference-scheduler also accepts the environment variable `HF_TOKEN` - this is the practical option for security.
-- IMPORTANT: Token processor's block-size and hash-seed to match those used in the vLLM deployment.
+- **IMPORTANT**: Token processor's block-size and hash-seed to match those used in the vLLM deployment.
-- KVBlockIndex metrics to true if you wish to enable metrics for the KV-Block Index (admissions, evictions, lookups and hits).
+- `KVBlockIndex` metrics to true if you wish to enable metrics for the KV-Block Index (admissions, evictions, lookups and hits).

 Example configuration with the above parameters set:

 ```yaml
 plugins:
   - type: prefix-cache-scorer